jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 which may be struggling to find the capacity and prioritization necessary to implement these changes.
-In the dynamic cybersecurity environment, new challenges will always arise, and it is much easier to solve them when the two sides are working together in tandem toward a common goal.David McLeod, VP
+In the dynamic cybersecurity environment, new challenges will always arise, and it is much easier to solve them when the two sides are working together in tandem toward a common goal.

+David McLeod, VP
-, Information Security Officer,The Walt Disney Studios
+, Information Security Officer,

+The Walt Disney Studios
+“
+”
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 22
+Methodology

-MethodologyThe Proofpoint 2023 Voice of the CISO survey, conducted by research firm Censuswide between January 30 and February 7, 2023, surveyed 1,600 chief information security officers from organizations of 200 employees or more across different industries in 16 countries.
-One hundred CISOs were interviewed in each market, which includes the U.S Canada, the UK, France, Germany, Italy, Spain, Sweden, the Netherlands, UAE, KSA, Australia, Japan, Singapore, South Korea and Brazil.
+The Proofpoint 2023 Voice of the CISO survey, conducted by research firm Censuswide between January 30 and February 7, 2023, surveyed 1,600 chief information security officers from organizations of 200 employees or more across different industries in 16 countries.
+One hundred CISOs were interviewed in each market, which includes the U.S., Canada, the UK, France, Germany, Italy, Spain, Sweden, the Netherlands, UAE, KSA, Australia, Japan, Singapore, South Korea and Brazil.
 Industry split among respondents:
 Company size split among respondents: